dicerobotics/dev-refs/cmd_linux.md

 # Linux Commands and Concepts
-#### This file list the fundamental concepts and commands to operate linux systems
+This file lists the fundamental concepts to grasp and important commands to operate Linux systems

-## Development
-Source: "Linux for Developers" course on Coursera.
-Caution: Please be careful if you purchase the above course on Coursera.
-You can't access the course material after your paid subscription ends even if you complete the course and achieve the certificate.
-This file is not an exact copy of the above course.
-It is made for personal use and will be updated continuously.

 #### Linux and operating system
-- Kernal vs. operating system tools
-- Unix and linux
-- Linux Distributions
-- Standard linux base
+- Kernal vs. OS tools, Unix and linux, Linux Distributions (distros), Standard linux base
-- saftware environment
-- preparing system
-- sudo
+- saftware environment, system preparations, sudo

 #### Graphical environment and interfaces
-- Graphical layers and interfaces
-- Using KDE desktop
-- Using multiple workspaces
-- Using multiple tabs in a terminal window
+- Graphical layers and interfaces, Using KDE desktop, Using multiple workspaces, Using multiple tabs in a terminal window

 #### Getting help
+- whatis
+- help
+- --help
-- man pages
+- man
 - info
-- --help and help
-- Graphical interfaces: GNOME and KDE
+- GUIs: GNOME and KDE
 - Multiple man pages
-- info

 #### Text editors
 - echo and cat